stbrown2003/stbrown2003/README.md

-# I'm Steven, a Systems Administrator and  Security Professional
+# I'm Steven, a Systems Administrator and  Security Enthusiast
 <a href="https://www.linkedin.com/in/stevenbrown66"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Currently interested in threat detection and securiy operations.
 I am also actively learning new tools and doing projects on the side to upskill myself and break into cybersecurity.